National symbols of Canada: Predominant symbols

-Other prominent symbols include the national motto, "A mari usque ad mare" ("From Sea to Sea"), the sports of ice hockey and lacrosse, the beaver, Canada goose, common loon, Canadian horse, the Royal Canadian Mounted Police, the Canadian Rockies, and, more recently, the totem pole and Inuksuk.
-Canadian cuisine items such as Canadian beer, maple syrup, nanaimo bars, butter tarts, and the Quebec dishes of poutine and tourtière, alongside material items such as tuques, canoes and Hudson's Bay point blanket being defined as uniquely Canadian.
-Canadian coins feature many of these symbols: the loon on the $1 coin, the Arms of Canada on the 50¢ piece, and the beaver on the nickel.
-An image of the monarch appears on $20 bank notes and the obverse of coins.
+Prominent symbols include the national motto, "A mari usque ad mare" ("From Sea to Sea"), the sports of ice hockey and lacrosse, the beaver, Canada goose, common loon, Canadian horse, the Royal Canadian Mounted Police, the Canadian Rockies, and, more recently, the canadianization of Indigenous totem poles and Inuksuks (piles of stones).
+Other symbols include; the moose, Hudson's Bay point blanket, tuques (knit cap), canoes, the Fleur-de-lys, Canadarm(s), and the Order of Canada that features a snowflake, the Royal Crown, a maple leaf and the national colours of Canada.